cdiggins/plato/README.md

 # Plato

 Plato is a strongly typed pure functional programming language designed for high-performance scripting.
-Syntactically it is a strict subset of C# but has additional semantics and restrictions that facilitate significant optimization of functional code.
+Syntactically it is a strict subset of C# but has additional semantics and restrictions that facilitate optimization of functional code.

 ## Why Does Plato Exist